InseeFrLab/pynsee/README.rst

 Installation & API subscription
 -------------------------------

-The files available on <https://www.insee.fr> and IGN data, i.e. the use of `download` and `geodata` modules, do not require authentication.
+The files available on `insee.fr <https://www.insee.fr>`_ and IGN data, i.e. the use of `download` and `geodata` modules, do not require authentication.
 Credentials are necessary to access some of the INSEE APIs available through `pynsee` by the modules `macrodata`, `localdata`, `metadata` and `sirene`.
-API credentials can be created here : <https://api.insee.fr/catalogue/>
+API credentials can be created here : `api.insee.fr <https://api.insee.fr/catalogue/>`_

 .. code-block:: python